JonKing93/wildcat/docs/guide/basic.rst

     * - :confval:`perimeter`
       - A fire perimeter mask.
 The mask will be :ref:`buffered <buffer-perimeter>`, and the extent of the buffered perimeter will define the domain of the analysis.
 Pixels in the perimeter may used used to :ref:`delineate <delineate>` the stream segment network, and segments sufficiently within the perimeter are retained during :ref:`network filtering <filter>`.
 Usually a Polygon or MultiPolygon feature file, but may also be a raster mask.
     * - :confval:`dem`
       - Digital elevation model (DEM) raster.
 Used by the preprocessor to :ref:`set the CRS <reproject>`, resolution, and alignment of the preprocessed rasters.
 Used by the assessment to :ref:`characterize <characterize>` the watershed (including flow directions).
-Should have approximately 10 meter resolution (±3 meters).
+Should have approximately 10 meter resolution.
     * - :confval:`dnbr`
       - Differenced normalized burn ratio (dNBR) raster.
 Used to estimate debris-flow :ref:`likelihoods <likelihoods>` and :ref:`rainfall thresholds <thresholds>`.
 Optionally used to :ref:`estimate burn severity <estimate-severity>`.
 Should be (raw dNBR * 1000) with values ranging from approximately -1000 to 1000.
     * - :confval:`severity`